lintseed/marketingopps/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.1.0 =
+* New Feature: Allow for globally setting recipients for admin-targeted notifications.
+All new notifications will default to the recipients in this list.
+Notifications can be set to use the default list or switch to a custom list.
+* Enhancement: Added a setting to enable/disable the Grade Report feature of Pro.
+* Tweak: Check if an IP is blacklisted on page load for compatibility with servers that cannot process server configuration level bans immediately.
+* Tweak: Display a time diff until the next event on the Debug page.
+* Tweak: Use Logging API for tracking Notification Center errors.
+* Tweak: Register Scheduler Events whenever the plugin build changes.
+* Tweak: Allow for filtering logs by any module recorded.
+* Tweak: Account for 3rd-party Backup Plugin in Security Check.
+* Bug Fix: 404 detection for plugins that mark is_404 later in the hook sequence.
+* Bug Fix: REST API Protection blocked the Taxonomies route for all users.
+* Bug Fix: Account for any CLI PHP SAPI instead of just WP-CLI in the SSL Module.
+* Bug Fix: Fixed how the Grade Report enable/disable status is stored to fix admin page loading issues on some sites.
+* Bug Fix: Fix serialization of closure error when a plugin registering a hook with a closure is in the boot-up stack and the notification center is triggered too early in the cycle.

+= 7.0.4 =
+* Enhancement: Add mitigation for the WordPress Attachment File Traversal and Deletion vulnerability.
+* Tweak: Fire a WordPress action whenever settings are updated.
+* Bug Fix: Improved input sanitization on the logs page to prevent triggering warnings.

+= 7.0.3 =
+* Security Fix: Fixed SQL injection vulnerability in the logs page.
+Note: Admin privileges are required to exploit this vulnerability.
+Thanks to Çlirim Emini, Penetration Tester at sentry.co.com, for reporting this vulnerability.
+* Bug Fix: Provide default values for enabled requirements.

+= 7.0.2 =
+* Enhancement: Add UI to cancel in progress File Scan.
+* Enhancement: Add basic admin debug page to help diagnosing and resolving issues.
+Particularly with the events.
+* Enhancement: Add debug settings JSON editor.
+* Enhancement: Continually evaluate password strength for users instead of only during registration.
+* Enhancement: Introduce Password Requirements module for managing and enforcing password requirements.
+* Bug Fix: Accessing password requirement settings would not resolve properly in some instances.
+* Bug Fix: Away Mode would not lock out users who were already logged-in during the "away" period.
+* Bug Fix: Enforce the Strong Passwords requirement during Security Check.
+* Bug Fix: Ensure scheduling lock is cleared by the Cron Scheduler when not proceeding with running events.
+* Bug Fix: If a password requirement has been disabled or is no longer available, don't consider the password as needing a change.
+* Bug Fix: Only hide "Acknowledge Weak Password" checkbox if the user was not allowed to use a weak password.
+* Bug Fix: Password strength would not be evaluated if password was set using custom PHP or CLI commands.
+* Bug Fix: Prevent File Change from getting stuck in an infinite rescheduling loop on the first step.
+* Bug Fix: Remove distributed storage table on uninstall.
+* Tweak: Don't write to the tracked files setting if the file hash has not changed.
+* Tweak: If no last password change date is recorded for the user, treat their registration date as the last change date.

 = 7.0.1 =
 * Bug Fix: Fixed an "Uncaught Error: Call to undefined function esc_like()" error that could occur when exporting or erasing personal data.